-Within the faculty, we have a mainstream Learning Support (LS) department and an Additionally Resourced Centre (ARC) for children with Autism.
+Within the faculty, we have a mainstream Student Development (SD) department and an Additionally Resourced Centre (ARC) for children with Autism.
 The faculty is led by the SENCO, Head of Inclusion.

-In the mainstream Learning Support department we have a Specialist teacher and a large team of Specialist Support Assistants (SSAs).
+In the mainstream Student Development department we have a Specialist teacher and a large team of Specialist Support Assistants (SSAs).
 We are able to deliver a range of support using the Graduated Approach:

 - A key worker is assigned to every pupil in years 7,8,9, who has a Special Educational Need.
 The key worker will meet with each pupil in the first academic term to agree learning targets.
 Subsequent meetings are to monitor their individual progress towards achieving their targets and identify any further support they may need.